-I’ve shaped a design that’s not necessarily one of my own, but it’s one that’s made famous by Tommy Peterson.
+I was stoked to get to shape at this years Manly comp.
+I’ve chosen to shape a design that’s not necessarily one of my own, but it’s one that’s made famous by Tommy Peterson.
 He’s a really well known, ah, character in the industry of Australian folklore, and the shaping industry, so hopefully I did him some good service, and shaped a good one.
 It’s basically got a step in the rocker with six channels off the step, so a little bit more interesting shape and it’s a really fun board to ride.
 The dimensions are 6’1 x 19 1/2 x 2 1/2 coming in at an estimated 30.5L.
 It was a super fun board to shape for the crowd.

 Growing up when I was a grom was when Tommy Curren was riding some of his Fireball fishes.
 I used to go down and visit my grandparents in a little south coast town south of Durban and Frankie Oberholzer was Tom Curren’s wingman and he used to have a few fireball fishes that he’d bring back and ride.
 I just saw him as really interesting in the water and I would just be going, ‘Man, I’d love to shape one of those.’
 At that point, I’d shaped like two boards in my life by then, but I was frothing and I always wanted to shape one and that was something that never left me.